Amherst's broadband needs come into focus during pandemic

 Nine months before the coronavirus was declared a pandemic in the United States, Amherst County Board of Supervisors members Claudia Tucker and Jimmy Ayers in late June stood atop Tobacco Row Mountain celebrating the first of a string of towers coming online to boost broadband coverage in rural areas.

-The transmitters needed to complete the project that aims to bring about 90% of the county up to speed on receiving broadband coverage, are from China and has caused a delay, Rodgers said.
+The transmitters needed to complete the project that aims to bring about 90% of the county up to speed on receiving broadband coverage, are from China and were delayed because of COVID-19, according to Rodgers.
+Parts from China haven’t come in

 “It is a priority,” Rodgers said of the push for broadband.
 “It has always been a priority.
 It’s just a matter of figuring out how we’re going to do it.”

 The CARES Act, a federal relief package Congress passed, has generated more than $2 million for Amherst County to use under certain conditions to respond to COVID-19.
-Rodgers said $1 million of that money is going toward broadband expansion in Amherst County and Amherst County Public Schools also is planning to use its share of federal stimulus money, just more than $820,000, toward its goal of bringing internet access to the homes of every student in Amherst regardless of where they live.
+Rodgers said $1 million of that money is going toward broadband expansion in Amherst County and Amherst County Public Schools is planning to use its share of federal stimulus money, just more than $820,000, toward its goal of bringing internet access to the homes of every student in Amherst.

 Amherst Schools Superintendent Rob Arnold said during the county school board’s June 11 meeting a major challenge with distance learning, which is positioned to become a major component of education in the 2020-21 school year, is high-speed broadband.